 DUI With Prior Convictions in Anaheim

 Generally, the more prior convictions you have, the harsher the penalties will be.
-Likwewise, the California legislature has written law requiring a fourth DUI offense (within 10 years) to be charged as a felony DUI .What counts as a prior conviction?
+Likewise, the California legislature has written law requiring a fourth DUI offense (within 10 years) to be charged as a felony DUI.
+This is also the case of your DUI was the direct cause of an injury or death.What counts as a prior conviction?

 A prior conviction needs to have happened within a 10-year period from arrest date to arrest date.
 If the conviction happened outside the 10-year window, then it will not count as a prior conviction.